insolar/observer/README.md

 #### Development
-Install deps (dep, minimock) running
+Install deps running

 `make install_deps`

+*NOTE* that this step installs exact version of tools to avoid constant changes back and forth from different developers.

 ## API Observer
 API for observer service.
 We use chi as router.